353words/cmdline/README.md

 Our program prints to standard output.
 This output might be the input to another program, and the receiving program might not consume all the input.
-Or, the user might be bored and hit CTRL-C before getting all the output.
+Or, the user might get bored and hit CTRL-C before getting all the output.

 In both of these cases, our program will receive a signal.
-The your program receive a signal, it's like a panic, and `main` will not run an deferred cleanup code.
+Receiving a signal is like a panic, and `main` will not run any deferred cleanup code.

 _Note: To check this, add a `defer fmt.Println("CLEANUP")` to the code and then run `zcat logs.gz | ./logs i | head`.
-You will *not* see the `CLEANUP` output.
+You will *not* see the `CLEANUP` output._

 To make sure cleanup code runs, you need to catch signals.